What is Different about a No-Scalpel Vasectomy?

 Does No-Scalpel Vasectomy Work?

-Yes, very well.
-Failure rates are the lower than in some other procedures i.e. clips etc. There is a less than 1% chance of failure.
+No-scalpel vasectomy works very well.
+Because of its safety profile failure rates are the lower than with some other methods.
+There is a less than 1% chance of failure.
 And remember, even a failure can be sorted out.

 What is a vasectomy failure?